tc39/code-of-conduct/Enforcement.md

 # Enforcement Manual

 This is the enforcement manual followed by TC39's Code of Conduct Committee.
 It's used when we respond to an issue to make sure we're consistent and fair.
-It should be considered an internal document, but we're publishing it publicly in the interest of transparency.

 ### The Code of Conduct Committee